Why is diesel better than gas?

 Stored diesel used to last for years – nowadays its shelf life is measured in months.
 Diesel fuel eventually goes bad, that’s just a fact.
 Three things speed up the natural process of good fuel gone bad – water, air, and warmth.

-Do diesel engines last longer than petrol?
+Do diesels last longer than gas?

 Digital Trends reports that diesel engines tend to be more durable and last longer than gas engines, with reliable operation and minimal required maintenance.